glider4/computepac/README.md

 I tested this module with the ODE `dy/dx = 6 - 2*(y/x)`, with `y(3) = 1`, attempting to use
 `euler` to estimate `y(12)`.
 The exact solution is known as `23.6875`.

-The program returned the following:
+The forwards program returned the following:

 ##### 1,000 iterations: